ColeLab/ColeAnticevicNetPartition/README.md

 ## Version Info and Acknowledgements

+**Version 1.1.3**: June 1, 2020, updated all mentions of the Glasser et al. (2016) Multi-modal Parcellation (MMP) to be consistent.
+The latest "Q1-Q6_RelatedValidation210" version was used.

 **Version 1.1.2**: May 28, 2020, fixed labelling in CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_LR_ReorderedByNetworks.dlabel.nii to be consistent with v1.1 format.
 Updated + fixed errors in CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_LR_LabelKey.txtCortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_LR_LabelKey.txt and switched to more intuitive ordering of NetworkSortedOrder.
 Also added CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_LR_ReorderedByNetworks.dscalar.nii and code to show how ReorderingByNetworks was computed.
 Analogous updates for woGSR files in NoGSRSubcortex folder.

 **Version 1.1.1**: May 1, 2020, added Glasser360Indices_LR.dscalar.nii.
 This file can be loaded into Connectome Workbench, such that clicking a parcel will indicate which parcel number it is within the cortical Glasser parcellation.
 Tip: Turn off Display Borders to speed up Connectome Workbench.